Amenities at Round River

 You have the benefits of home ownership, plus the added perks that come from living in a cooperative enviornment, like the clubhouse, swimming pool, ponds and fountains, and security gate.
 We are all in this together.
 Therefore, rules and regulations must be approached from the perspective of what benefits the whole.
 Welcome to Round River Condos!

 YOUR BOARD OF DIRECTORS

 Board of Directors' Meeting MinutesOwners may request minutes and financial statements.
 Please call Kathy Davidson at RPM at 501-664-7807.

 The pool at Round River is open daily from 8AM to 10PM.
 Exceptions are made for events and parties by owners

 The pool is open from the beginning of May until September or October each year.
 Pool rules are posted in the pool area and are strictly enforced.

 No lifeguard is on duty and all swimmers do so at their own risk.
 The pool is for the use of owners and residents and their invited guests.
 The owner or resident should accompany guests at all times.

-Take a minute and access our new website at www.roundrivercondos.com.
-The website will serve two functions.
-First, it will highlight features and exhibit photos for prospective owners.
-It will also be an information source for present owners.
-Included on the website will be: a description of the site and its amenities; photos of the grounds and buildings; bylaws, rules, and regulations; clubhouse use policies; board minutes; newsletters; and management and administration functions.
-Considerable effort has been devoted to developing and activating the new website during the past year.
+Take a minute and access our website at www.roundrivercondos.com.
+The website serves two functions.
+First, it highlights features and exhibits photos for prospective owners.
+It is also an information source for present owners.
+Included on the website are: a description of the site and its amenities; photos of the grounds and buildings; bylaws, rules, and regulations; clubhouse use policies; board minutes; newsletters; and management and administration functions.
 We are confident that the visual and text information contained therein will add significant emphasis to the value and beauty of our unique property.